 - The Wellbeing at the Bar website

-- The Young Bar Hub website
+- Support for the Young Bar

-- The Bar Council Ethics website
+- The Bar Council Ethics and Practice Hub

 - Bar Mentoring Service from The Bar Council (offering three different mentoring schemes each designed to support individuals at different point in their career)

-- Harassment and bullying recording and reporting
+- Harassment and bullying recording and reporting (Talk to Spot)

 The Association of Women Barristers (AWB)